Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: Smart Agora in Action: Use Cases

 \subsection{Geolocated voting for participatory budgeting}

-Along with collecting high-quality policy-making data, Smart Agora can empower novel participatory processes for digital democracy that have been earlier too costly or complex.
-For instance, a participatory budgeting field test is planned to run in the city of Aarau in Switzerland, where citizens will decide themselves for a Smart City project to fund using a municipal budget of 10K CHF to improve their life~\cite{Hanggli2021}.
+\recolortext{Along with collecting high-quality policy-making data, Smart Agora can also empower novel participatory processes that have earlier been too costly or complex for digital democracy.} For instance, a participatory budgeting field test is planned to run in the city of Aarau in Switzerland, where citizens will decide themselves for a Smart City project to fund using a municipal budget of 10K CHF to improve their life~\cite{Hanggli2021}.
 Examples of such projects include transport decarbonization initiatives (e.g. bike sharing stations), digital cultural heritage, smart waste bins and other.

 The use of Smart Agora for outdoor experimentation opens up several new research avenues that will be explored in this project.
 For instance, to what extent proving witnessed presence results in more legitimate voting outcomes?
-Letting citizens of a local district community to witness urban spots that will be transformed by funding specific Smart City projects has an added value at different levels: Citizens can physically come closer to each other to deliberate about the impact of the project on the community and urban surrounding.
+Letting citizens of a local district community to witness urban spots that will be transformed by Smart City projects has an added value at different levels: Citizens can physically come closer to each other to deliberate about the impact of the project on the community and urban surrounding.
 Citizens can improve their awareness by collecting evidence to support a more informed and responsible decision.
 This process reunites the digital and physical decision space of citizens, inspiring the revive of a new cyber-physical `ancient Agora of Athens'.
 Ultimately, this process shall result in a voting outcome accepted by the broader community and even by citizens that voted against the elected project~\cite{Hanggli2021}.

 Moreover, voting rules, e.g. majority voting vs. multi-option preferential voting, can influence voting outcomes as well as the capacity of local communities to reach legitimate decisions that promote consensus.
 Smart Agora can implement different voting rules applied to different treatment groups during the field test to make novel comparisons in the context of outdoor geolocated decision-making.